Construction output rises above expectations, new data shows

 Time will tell if these positive trends hold out through the remainder of 2018 and beyond - especially with some challenging obstacles facing the industry in 2019.

-We’ll keep you up to date on the construction industry’s latest news, challenges and opportunities through 2019 - follow us on LinkedIn for every new Integrity Software blog post, or bookmark our blog homepage.
+We’ll keep you up to date on the construction industry’s latest news, challenges and opportunities through 2019 - for new Integrity Software blog posts, visit our blog homepage here.

 © Integrity Software Systems Ltd 2023.
 Part of the JDM Technology Group